 By Dean Mosdell, Ph.D., technical services manager for Syngenta

-To establish a winter playing surface, bermudagrass golf courses are overseeded in early fall with perennial ryegrass (and Poa trivialis on greens).
+To establish a winter playing surface, bermudagrass golf courses are overseeded in late summer with perennial ryegrass (and Poa trivialis on greens).
 At the typical overseeding time (September to October), growing conditions are still favorable for bermudagrass development.
 To suppress bermudagrass prior to seeding, an application of Primo Maxx® plant growth regulator one to five days prior to scalping/seeding at 0.5 oz. per 1,000 sq. ft.
 (0.25 oz. on greens) will help suppress the bermudagrass and allow the overseeding to establish.
-If using in combination with Reward® landscape and aquatic herbicide to burn down the bermudagrass and reduce the amount of green waste, apply Primo Maxx at least two days prior to the Reward application.
+If using in combination with Reward® herbicide to burn down the bermudagrass and reduce the amount of green waste, apply Primo Maxx at least two days prior to the Reward application.

 Poa control with Trimmit 2SC plant growth regulator on fairways

 Poa annua is a winter annual weed in the southern U.S. that effectively competes with overseeded ryegrass.
 Poa annua may not be readily visible until the plants flower in February or March, which may be too late for any remedial measures.
 Trimmit® 2SC plant growth regulator will help control Poa annua when applied as an early post-emergence application.
 Once the overseeding is established (but no sooner than seven weeks after overseeding), applying three applications of Trimmit 2SC monthly effectively suppresses Poa annua.
 Apply at rates of 8 to 10 oz. per acre while the ryegrass is actively growing, beginning seven to eight weeks after overseeding.
 If unusually cold temperatures reduce the ryegrass growth rate, use 6 oz. per acre and/or delay application until ryegrass resumes growth.